seandorsett/copilot-agent-and-mcp/hands-on/README.md

-# GitHub Copilot Agent and Chat Agent Mode with MCP - Hands-on Training
+# GitHub Copilot Agents and MCP (training) - Hands-on instructions

 > [!NOTE]
 > This is an hands-on workshop so it has to be done by the participants.
 The instructions below are to be used by the workshop participants themselves.